 The rules and state regulations that govern the school's day to day operations included in this handbook are extensions of school board policy.
 Failure to read and become familiar with this handbook does not excuse students from the rules and regulations stated within.
-Personal factors or contradictory advice from any other source Is not acceptable grounds for seeking exemptions from the rule or regulations.
-Changes to the handbook will be posted on the school district website.
-A complete list of policies adopted by the school board, including those referenced in this handbook can be found on the school district's website or by calling the district office at 1-651-565-3559.
+Personal factors or contradictory advice from any other sources is not acceptable grounds for seeking exemptions from the rules or regulations.
+Changes and updates to the handbook will be posted on the school district website.